 September 18, 2018

+Start with basic yet effective upgrades, which are a lot more straightforward then you may think.
 "A lot of my clients think that green building means installing solar panels and rainwater collection systems," Webber explained to This Old House.
 "But it can have just as much to do with the insulation you use and the efficiency of your AC unit.”

 While you’re planning your green remodeling project, direct the majority of your budget toward simple but lasting property upgrades that meet Energy Star guidelines.
-If you have room left over in your green remodeling renovation budget, invest in major projects you feel passionate about, like solar panels, greywater irrigation, and other eco-friendly updates.
+If you have room left over in your green remodeling renovation budget, then you can invest in major projects you feel passionate about, like solar panels, greywater irrigation, and other eco-friendly updates.

 Here are 4 green remodeling ideas for small homes that won’t break the bank.